Opiskull/Blog/content/post/new-docker-server.md

 apt-get update && apt-get install docker-ce
 ```

-Now that Docker is running lets create our containers and Images that we need!
+Now that Docker is running lets create our containers and images that we need!

 ## TeamSpeak